ddonahuex/chatchk/README.md

 This directory includes a Makefile that supports building a Go executable and creating a Docker image.
-The Makefile provides targets for building, running, and pushing the Docker image to Nethopper's namespace on Docker Hub.
+The Makefile provides targets for building, running, and pushing the Docker image to ddonahuex's namespace on Docker Hub.

 For a complete list of build targets and their usage, refer to the Make Targets section below.